 |

 Frontier AI companies don’t grow their own coffee beans.
 Like every other company, they make constant decisions about what to do in-house and what to buy from someone else.
 They already outsource significant AI-related work.
 Surge AI generated $1.2 billion in revenue in 2024, almost entirely from selling data labelling and RLHF services to most frontier labs.
 METR, Apollo Research, and the UK AI Security Institute run evaluations that now feature prominently in frontier model system cards.
-I think this pattern will and should extend further – to safeguards: technical measures that reduce risks from AI systems, such as content classifiers, jailbreak detectors, monitoring tools, and know-your-customer checks.
-This would be both in AI companies’ interest and good for the world.
-Concretely, I think:

 Write to inform decisions